Check-Out our Weekly Student Memo for school events, college fairs, scholarship opportunities, community engagement options, leadership opportunities.

 11th Grade Preparation

-All juniors take the Colorado state-mandated ACT in April.
-They are also required to take an official ACT with Writing in June.
-Any additional college entrance testing, including the SATand SAT Subject Exams can be scheduled through the College Board.
-DSST college placement staff support 11th grade advisors in exploring college options with their students.
+All juniors take the Colorado State Mandated SAT in April.
+Any additional college entrance testing, including the ACT and SAT Subject Exams can be scheduled through ACT.org and the College Board.
+DSST college success staff support 11th grade advisors in exploring college options with their students.
 In addition there is individualized counseling session to meet with families to develop the list of prospective schools.
 The school provides information and support on researching college options,scheduling campus visits, and preparing for the senior application process through Junior College Seminar classes.
 The English curriculum includes a unit on “Writing the College Application Essay.”

 12th Grade Preparation